radixsh/quartz/README.md

 ## project status
 bitz is still in development, testing regularly in discord. eventually the sandbox guild will go public, the link will be here, and support will be available.

-currently, my next steps are:
+currently, these are my next steps:
 * address the bug that the message `uwowo` returns `uwowo` rather than `owo`
 * plan out and implement a randomized `owo`/`uwu` system (i.e., at random times, start `owo`/`uwu` chains independently)